 - It creates a natural point of conversation and your ability to explain and educate your customers will be very impressive.

 - Conversation in your bar will create a better atmosphere and encourage guests to stay longer.

-- An increased stay in your bar the increased chance of higher bills and service charge.
+- An increased stay in your bar as well as the increased chance of higher bills and service charges.

 So, now you know the facts as to why upselling can benefit you and your bar, how do you implement it on a daily basis?

 As a bartender, the key to perfecting upselling is knowledge.
 You need a complete understanding of the spirit brands on your back bar and the ability to inform and educate your customers about them.
 The ultimate question the customer will ask is why should I go premium?

 To pay the extra money for premium brands, customers need to feel there will be an added value.
 You should be able to point out the attributes which make the spirit premium, such as distilled for longer, a combination of ingredients for a more defined taste, etc. Recommending how these premium brands add a new dimension to a standard serve or cocktail is an effective way of demonstrating their added value.